 Getting from the city to the sea is a breeze.
 There’s plenty of variety—from quaint old-school promenades to more upmarket alternative beach getaways.
 The London seaside day trips featured here are easy to get to within two hours from central London and cost under £50.00 in travel fares.

 Not your typical seaside hangout, Brighton has always been one of the UK’s cooler, edgier coastal towns.
 It has most of what Londoners love about the capital’s best neighbourhoods: great pubs, music venues, clubs, restaurants, independent shops and cafés.
 But it has the one thing us Londoners don’t—a beach.

 It’s a pebble beach, rather than a sandy beach, so factor that if you’re craving a walk across some sand.
 However, with so much else to do besides taking in the sea air, it’s fun to visit Brighton all year round.

 At just over an hour’s journey time from central London, it’s perfect for a day trip.
 The main hub for wandering about away from the seafront itself is the Lanes.
 It’s a maze-like cluster of narrow streets filled with great, independent places to shop, eat and drink.
 You can also peruse curios, vintage finds and random chintz at Snooper’s Paradise, check out street art in North Laine and stick around for live comedy at Komedia in the evening (in ordinary times, anyway).

 Food and drink

 There’s no shortage of great places to eat and drink in Brighton—if you’ve a craving there’s somewhere to satisfy it, particularly if you’re veggie or vegan.
 Modern Indian restaurant The Chill Pickle has great lunchtime Thalis for £16.00–£18.00, or go for low-key Vietnamese street food at Milk No Sugar, close to the station.
 But you’ll never be more than a stone’s throw from a decent place to eat in Brighton, whatever your dietary requirements.
-If you opt to eat outside though, be warned.
-The seagulls are massive and notorious for swooping down to steal chips from unsuspecting tourists.
+If you opt to eat outside though, be warned– the seagulls are massive and notorious for swooping down to steal chips from unsuspecting tourists.